SamEdgemon/Baseball/Blog1_SlashStats/index.md

 <!--The data used can be downloaded [here][def].

-The data used can be downloade [here](https://samedgemon.github.io/Baseball/Blog1_SlashStats/Data/BattingExtract.csv)
+The data used can be downloaded [here](https://samedgemon.github.io/Baseball/Blog1_SlashStats/Data/BattingExtract.csv)

 The data used can be downloaded [here](data/BattingExtract.csv).-->

 The data used can be downloaded [here](../Data/BattingExtract.csv)

+The data used can be downloaded [here](https://samedgemon.github.io/Baseball/Blog1_SlashStats/Data/BattingExtract.csv)